akhilsaini/aws-csa-2017/README.md

   - Storage

-      - S3 - Object Store
+      - S3 - Object Store, frequent access

       - Glacier – Archive files from S3 into Glacier – use when you don’t need immediate access to files